urani-trade/solana-dev-onboarding-rs/chapters/10_security.md

 * Beware of arithmetics and precision issues.
 * Validate account data and instruction parameters.
-* Make sure instructions are exectured in the correct order.
+* Make sure instructions are executed in the correct order.
-* Make sure to prevent uninteded behavior when passing duplicated accounts.
+* Make sure to prevent unintended behavior when passing duplicated accounts.

 <br>

 #### Reinitialization and Revival Attacks

-* Make sure to not re-initialize an already initalized account.
+* Make sure not to re-initialize an already-initialized account.
-* Mare sure to not re-use an already closed account.
+* Make sure to refrain from re-using an already closed account.
+* To learn more, check out [soldev.app's lesson on Reinitialization Attacks](https://www.soldev.app/course/reinitialization-attacks).

 <br>

 #### PDAs

 * Use canonical bump to avoid multiple valid PDAs (never let the user define an arbitrary bump).
-* Do not share global PDA authorities, instead use account specifi PDAs.
+* Do not share global PDA authorities; instead, use account-specific PDAs.
+* To learn more, check out [soldev.app's lesson on Bump Seed Canonicalization](https://www.soldev.app/course/bump-seed-canonicalization).

 <br>